grishkam/QuickFigures/UserGuide/User Guide.md

 - See other sections for details of specialized tools.

 ## Section 3: Editing Figures and Channels
-### **Popup Menus** appear when a user right clicks on image panels, insets, layouts, or figures.
+### **Popup Menus**
+Popup menus appear when a user right clicks on image panels, insets, layouts, or figures.
 The submenus contain options for many types of edits.
 The most important submenus and menu items are described below.
 1. The **Channels** submenus contain options related to the channels within figure.
 Depending on the object clicked and the context, slightly different versions of the channels submenu will appear.
 The channels menus contain the following items
 a.	**Display Range**, **Window/Level**, or **Min/Max**.
 These options open display range adjuster similar to the display range adjuster found in ImageJ and other Software.
 Adjustments done with this adjuster affect both split channel panels and merge panels (see Display range dialog for detail)
 b.	**Change color modes** menu item switches channel panels between ‘colorized’ and ‘greyscale’ displays.
 Panels with more than one channel will always be displayed in a colorized form regardless of this option.